Casio PB-1000

-The Casio PB-1000 is a handheld computer released by Casio in 1987.
+The Casio PB-1000 is a handheld computer released by Casio in 1987 (Released in Japan in 1986).
 It featured a touchscreen display which consisted of 16 keys built into the screen, arranged in fixed positions on a four by four matrix.

 The computer itself included 8Kb of RAM and it was possible to install a 32Kb memory expansion card.

 The PB-1000 was programmable in both a custom version of the BASIC language and an assembly language.

-A ROM card could be added for CASL assembly for the educational COMET simulator.
+The PB-1000C, one of the variants released only in Japan, has the CASL assembly language for the educational COMET simulator instead of the HD61700 assembly language.

+The differences include the implementation of binary and octal calculation instructions in the BASIC language (&B,BIN$,&O,OCT$), the [TAB] key, and the line jumping in the screen editor.